pararang/letgofur/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Attribution

+The `crapi` directory contains code from the [GoCaproverAPI](https://github.com/ErSauravAdhikari/GoCaproverAPI) project, which is licensed under the Apache License 2.0.
+The original code has been incorporated into this project with minimal modifications to support the letgofur CLI functionality.

+Changes made to the original code include:
+- Minor adaptations for integration with the letgofur command structure
+- Remove some printed messages for cleaner CLI output

+All copyright notices and license terms from the original project have been preserved in the source files.

 ## To Do

 The following features are planned for future releases, based on the capabilities of the GoCaproverAPI: